 5 Leigh Montville, “Still Rolling Along,” Boston Globe, September 5, 1986.

-7 This was not the only eerie prologue to Buckner’s infamous error in Game Six of the 1986 World Series.
+7 Dodson had entered the game as a pinch-runner for Buckner in the previous inning and remained to play first base.
+The play was an eerie prologue to Buckner’s infamous error in Game Six of the 1986 World Series.
 On October 6, after the Red Sox had entered the AL playoffs, Buckner was interviewed by reporter Don Shane of WBZ-TV in Boston and was quoted on air as saying, “The dreams are that you’re gonna have a great series and win.
 The nightmares are that you’re gonna let the winning run score on a groundball through your legs.
 Those things happen, you know.
 I think a lot of it is just fate.”
 “Bill Buckner Talks Before 1986 World Series,” WBZ-TV Boston interview, YouTube (youtube.com/watch?v=gb9ziUKRU3I), October 6, 1986.
 See also “What Bill Buckner Said 19 Days Before Game Six of the ’86 World Series,” mentalfloss.com, October 25, 2011.

 8 Sambito’s shellacking in the eighth may have resulted from his being such a familiar face.
 He had pitched against the Mets often during eight years as a reliever with the Houston Astros, and had even briefly been a Met himself in 1985 after coming back from Tommy John surgery.
 Released by New York that August, he had signed on with the Red Sox as a free agent in January of ’86 and contributed a 2-0 record and 12 saves out of the Boston bullpen that year.